YuetongLiu/Data_Science_Coursera/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## Structure
-Raw data is in folder "UCI HAR Dataset".
+Raw data is in folder "UCI HAR Dataset". <br />
-Code is in "run_analysis.R".
+Code is in "run_analysis.R". <br />
-Tidy data set in tidyData.txt".
+Tidy data set in tidyData.txt". <br />